kajananchinniah/Terrain-Generator/README.md

 This is a terrain generator implemented in C++ using OpenGL.

 ## Installing
-To
+TODO

 ## Getting started
-Simply clone the repository, with any dependencies, and compile it using: `g++ main.cpp glad.c window.cpp -I include -I ../include/glm/ -lglfw -ldl`.
+Simply clone the repository, with any dependencies, and compile it using: `g++ src/main.cpp src/glad.c src/window.cpp -I include/ -I include/glm/ -lglfw -ldl`.
 I plan on adding a makefile later on.

-## Installing
-TODO

 ## Acknowledgements / References
 To learn OpenGL, I used this resource: https://learnopengl.com/.
 I also took the camera.h, shader.h and some Window methods (processInput, framebuffer_size_callback, mouse_callback).